marcotrumpet/PitchPerfect/README.md

 # PitchPerfect
-iOs example app for Udacity nanodegree
+iOS example app for Udacity nanodegree

+This is the first project in the iOS Developer Nanodegree course from Udacity